StateVoicesNational/Spoke/docs/HOWTO_DEVELOPMENT_LOCAL_SETUP_WINDOWS10.md

 ## Getting Started

 ---
-### Quick Note
-To get Spoke to run locally within Windows, it will be easier to have Visual Studio (VS) installed.
-Other IDE's should work as well, but I have found VS to be the simplest, as it has a feature to show that our Spoke repository has been locally hosted correctly.
-[Download VS here](https://code.visualstudio.com/)

----
 ### Download Windows Subsytem for Linex
 Windows Subsystem for Linex (WSL) allows users to run Linux enviroments and applications within Windows.
 Further information can be found [here](https://learn.microsoft.com/en-us/windows/wsl/about).